sstadick/nython/README.md

 ### Poetry

-- Add `nython` as package dependancy
+- Add `nython` as package dependency
 - In the `[tool.poetry]` section of the `pyproject.toml`, add `build = "build.py"
 - Create the file `build.py` in top level of your project.
 This will be called by poetry when creating the package, essentially it just needs to have a `build` function that takes a dict of setup kwargs and adds to it.
 - Add your Nim modules, nythonize them, and pass them back
 - Note: you must pass in nimbase.h
-- Note: your nim code must live in a directory that is included in your package build process.
+- Note: your Nim code must live in a directory that is included in your package build process.
 It can live side by side with your python.

 ```python
 # Example build.py script